Sand Serpent: Ride experience

-The car exits the station into a left turn and enters the 45.9 foot tall lift hill.
-Following the lift, the car descends downward and goes into a series of 180-degree turns that run parallel to each other.
-After the series of turns, the car makes a wider continuous downward turn until it straightens out.
-The car then heads forward into a hill and two tight left turns.
-Thereafter the car dips downward and ascends another hill where it takes another two left turns.
-The car then descends into another drop where the train heads upward into two tight left turns.
-Following the turn, the car descends into a hill and into the final brake run where it makes a final left turn into the station.
-One cycle of the roller coaster takes around two minutes to complete.
+The car exited the station into a left turn and entered the 45.9 foot tall lift hill.
+Following the lift, the car descended downward and went into a series of 180-degree turns that run parallel to each other.
+After the series of turns, the car made a wider continuous downward turn until it straightened out.
+The car then headed forward into a hill and two tight left turns.
+Thereafter the car dipped downward and ascended another hill where it takes another two left turns.
+The car then descended into another drop where the train headed upward into two tight left turns.
+Following the turn, the car descended into a hill and into the final brake run where it made a final left turn into the station.
+One cycle of the roller coaster took around two minutes to complete.

 Reception

 Upon its original opening at Busch Gardens Williamsburg, the roller coaster was generally well received by the public.
 In the Daily Press' coverage, Michael McCary, a musician present, had described the roller coaster jokingly "not for tall people", as the force banged up his knees.
 Other guests during its opening stated that it was "scarier than you might think", relating it with that of the steel roller coaster Drachen Fire.
 In covering the state of Virginia's amusement parks, writers of The Star Democrat had described it as "distinctly different" from others because of its "jerky turns and quick dips" that would appeal to everyone.
 With its relocation to Busch Gardens Tampa Bay, the roller coaster was minimally covered by newspapers during its quiet debut in February 2004.